-G&B Specialties warranty covers a period of TWELVE (12) months after the date of the railgear's entry into service and a period of TWENTY FOUR (24) months for the hydraulic pump/motor assembly provided with our R-290 Railgear.
+G&B Specialties warranty covers a period of TWELVE (12) months after the date of the railgear's entry into service.
+This warranty applies to the Railgear itself, along with the hydraulic pump/motor assembly provided with our R-290 Railgear.
 The warranty asserts that each new railgear sold will be free from defects in material and workmanship under normal use and service.
-G&B Specialties's obligation under this warranty is limited to repairing or replacing at its factory, or other locations as designated by the company.
+G&B Specialties' obligation under this warranty is limited to repairing or replacing at its factory, or other locations as designated by the company.
 Any defective part or parts must be returned within 30 days of the date of failure or notice of defect for factory inspection or as designated by G&B Specialties, Inc.